agrosner/DBFlow/README.md

   apply plugin: 'kotlin-kapt' // required for kotlin.

-  def dbflow_version = "4.1.1"
+  def dbflow_version = "4.1.2"
-  // or dbflow_version = "develop-SNAPSHOT" for grabbing latest dependency in your project on the develop branch
-  // or 10-digit short-hash of a specific commit.
+  // dbflow_version = 10-digit short-hash of a specific commit.
 (Useful for bugs fixed in develop, but not in a release yet)

   dependencies {